Trend to equilibrium and Newtonian limit for the relativistic Langevin equation with singular potentials: Introduction

 \subsection{Summary of main results}

-With regard to the ergodicity of \eqref{eqn:rLE:N-particle:original}, unlike the Langevin system \eqref{eqn:LE:original} which possesses a geometric mixing rate, we find that provided that the speed of light constant $c$ is sufficiently large, the dynamics \eqref{eqn:rLE:N-particle:original} converges toward $\pi_{ \text{RLE} }$ with an algebraic rate of any order.
+With regard to the ergodicity of \eqref{eqn:rLE:N-particle:original}, unlike the Langevin system \eqref{eqn:LE:original} which possesses a geometric mixing rate, we find that provided that the speed of light constant $c$ is sufficiently large, the dynamics \eqref{eqn:rLE:N-particle:original} converges toward $\pi_{ \text{RLE} }$ with at least algebraic rates of any order.
 This is summarized in the following result: \begin{theorem} Under suitable assumptions on $U$ and $G$, let $(\qb_c,\pb_c)$ be the solutions of \eqref{eqn:rLE:N-particle:original}.
-Then, for all $c$ sufficiently large, suitable Lipschitz function $f$, and positive constant $r>0$,
+Then, for all $c$ sufficiently large, bounded function $f$, and positive constant $r>0$,

 where $C$ is a positive constant independent of $t$.